-Changes to Australian airspace architecture are made through the airspace change process.
-We can also declare protective airspace after receipt of an airspace change proposal (ACP).
+Through the Office of Airspace Regulation (OAR) we make changes to Australian airspace.
+We do this through the airspace change process.
+We may consider changes after an airspace review.
+We can also declare protective airspace after receipt of an Airspace Change Proposal (ACP).

 - air routes

 - prohibited, restricted and danger (PRD) areas.